athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 scores.append(score)

 ```

 We can summarize the sample of scores by calculating and reporting the mean and standard
 deviation of the performance.
 The mean gives the average accuracy of the model on the dataset,

-whereas the standard deviation gives the average variance of the
-accuracy from the mean.
+whereas the standard deviation gives the average variance of the accuracy from the mean.
 The
-functionsummarizeresults()below summarizes the results of a run.
+function summarize results() below summarizes the results of a run.

 ```
 # summarize scores
 def summarize_results(scores):
 print(scores)
 m, s = mean(scores), std(scores)
-print('Accuracy: %.3f%% (+/-%.3f)'% (m, s))
+print('Accuracy: %.3f%% (+/-%.3f)' % (m, s))
 ```

 We can bundle up the repeated evaluation, gathering of results, and summarization of results
-into a main function for the experiment, calledrunexperiment(), listed below.
+into a main function for the experiment, called run experiment(), listed below.
 By default,
 the model is evaluated 10 times before the performance of the model is reported.

 ```
 def run_experiment(repeats=10):